LuisPatino92/printf/README.md

-0x11.
+# 0x11.
 C - printf

+## _printf function

+#### Motivation
-This is our version of  the  command named printf() This version has been made by Holberton students.
+This is our version of the command named printf() This version has been made by Holberton students for academic purposes.

+#### Build status

+The project has been completed with no bugs.